Nodeclipse/EditBox/README.md

 ### Terms

-Provider is Category.
+Provider `BoxProviderImpl` is Category .
 Catalog is list of Themes.
-Theme is set of colors.
+Theme `BoxSettingsImpl` is set of colors .

 ### Build